 That’s why it’s vital to research social phishing tactics and update your guidance.
 Educate employees on legitimacy: whether an account has plenty of followers, for instance, or the fact that no one should message them on LinkedIn for login details.

 It’s easy to feel overwhelmed by everything under the microscope.
-Yet with advanced threat detection and a white-glove MDR service, you’ll cut past the fear, straight to the best protection you can find.
+Yet with advanced threat detection and a MDR solution, you’ll cut past the fear, straight to the best protection you can find.
 Speak to the Alert Logic team today for 24/7 cybersecurity.